Geovanny-Pantoja/ECPI_Agile_Project/README.md

 - Two functions that display the summary of income and expensed.
   - Total number of transactions
   - Total amount of income and expense transactions
+- Writes the information from the user to an excel file
+- Loads information from and excel file